|

 “I’m not frowning.
 I’m scowling,” Daisy shot back.
 “And what else should I be doing?
 It’s February first—as in only two weeks until Valentine’s Day.
 Two weeks to find my Mr. Wonderful and make him fall in love with me.”

-“The heart picked someone for Jasmine before breakfast and for you after lunch.
-Hello.
-I’ve only got a couple hours before the sun sets on another day.
-And the only people walking through that door are women.
-As in fee-male.
-I know that gypsy had a twisted sense of humor, but that’s not going to cut it for me.”
+“The heart picked someone for Jasmine before breakfast and for you after lunch,” Daisy complained.
+“I’ve only got a couple hours before the sun sets, and the only people walking through that door are women.
+That crazy gypsy had a twisted sense of humor, but I refuse to believe my one true love would be wearing cuter shoes than me.”

 “The heart started to glow and you saw its reflection on him,” Daisy muttered.
 “I heard.”

 In truth, Rose looked none too happy about it and knowing what she knew about Max, Daisy couldn’t blame her.
 Shaking her head, Daisy lifted a towel from the sink and gave the bar’s spotless surface a swipe.
 A year ago this martini bar and Italian fusion restaurant had been little more than a dream.
-Jasmine had approached them with the concept—she had the funds and the idea; Daisy and Rose had the enthusiasm and willingness to work like drones for slave’s wages.
+Jasmine had approached them with the concept—she had the funds and the idea; Daisy and Rose had the enthusiasm and willingness to work like slaves.
 Well, Rose had more than that.
 Between Jasmine’s business acumen and Rose’s culinary expertise, they could have pulled it off on their own.
 But they let Daisy be a part of the dream and never made her feel like her contributions were less than their own.

-Cocktails and oysters at the Harbor House had turned into more cocktails and then the girls had made their drunken, giggling way along the boardwalk of Seaport Village, looking for the next place to stop in.
+Cocktails and oysters at the Harbor House had turned into more cocktails and then the girls had made their drunken, giggling way along the boardwalk of Seaport Village, looking for the next place to stop.
 They’d come across the gypsy with her folding table and silken scarves just as they reached the West Plaza.
 Like kittens lured by a twitching tail, they’d seen the crystal heart and been diverted.
 It caught the glow of Seaport Village’s bright lights and seemed to burst with radiance—ruby red, rich burgundy, delicate cerise and glamour-gown scarlet swirled like liquid fire within it.
 The girls’ steps had slowed, then stopped completely in front of the strange, entrancing crystal.
 As one they’d reached for it.

 Daisy didn’t think any of them had even noticed the gypsy until that point.
-As their three hands met on the cool surface of the crystal, the gypsy cackled—cackled like in the movies.
+As their three hands met on the cool surface of the crystal, the gypsy cackled—cackled, like in the movies.

 “Never seen it choose three before,” the gypsy said with a little too much glee.